Meet Our Poets ~ Profiles F

 Witty Fay is a translator and poet whose work has been published in many online magazines, including In-Flight Literary Magazine, Straylight Literary Magazine, Indiana Voice Journal, and Ambit Magazine.
 A Scott James and Jerry Cain Creative Writing and Social Media Fellow, she is taking her MFA in Poetry, Fiction and Non-Fiction from Adelphi University, and lives in New York.
 Also, she had her first volume of bilingual poetry, Nefelibata, published in 2014.
 Read.

 Heather Feaga is an artist, writer and lover of words.
 She strings her words on twitter as @wordblender, on her blog, and has been included in various anthologies, including Inspiration Speaks, Volume 1.
 She also has a personal website showcasing the art she makes (heatherfeaga.com).
 Heather hopes to one day bring her art and her poetry together to cure the doldrums and indifference.
 She currently lives with her cat named Haiku in the American southwest by way of her nomadic wanderings from south central Alaska and northern California.
 Read.

 Vern Fein is a retired teacher, now turned to writing.
-He has published poems in *82 Review, The Literary Nest, Silver Birch Press, Rat's Ass Review, Bindweed Magazine, Gyroscope Review, Spillwords, and a haiku and a short story in the the online magazine Duende from Goddard College.
+He has published Work in *82 Review, The Literary Nest, Silver Birch Press, Rat's Ass Review, Bindweed Magazine, Gyroscope Review, Spillwords, Viet Nam War Poetry, 1947 Journal, Ibis Head Review, 101 Words, and a haiku and a short story in the the online magazine Duende from Goddard College.
 Vern is married and lives with his family in Urbana, Illinois.
 Read.